 This product is pretty easy to use.
 Especially for just playing audio.
 I will admit I have not used this product to text, take phone calls or write notes to myself or anything like that.
 I wasn’t really looking for an extension of my phone (as I prefer to take texts/calls after my riding is done).
 I just wanted a nice speaker attached to my saddle for riding.
 Spice does better (and so do I) when I have some music on.
 Using the phone speaker was an awkward option as it was either unsecured and I could hear it, or secured and pretty muffled.
 I also think it’s unsafe to ride with headphones as I need to be able to hear approaching trucks/tractors, other horses and wildlife because Spice is more than happy to spook at all three of those things.

 The attachment method was a bit tricky at first especially with my big fluffy pad (it is much easier in my opinion to attach to a western saddle).
 Once the band stretched out a bit it got much easier to attach and didn’t pop loose.
 I’m not sure how long the attachment straps will hold up attaching it to the d-rings on my dressage saddle, but I’m sure I’ll be able to buy another strap if necessary.
+The design is for sure better suited to a western saddle.

 The battery life seems to be pretty good.
 They claim 3 to 6 hours of continuous use, but I have been getting 10 or so hours of non-consecutive ride time before I have to recharge.
 It also doesn’t drain your phone battery.
 Score!